Young Actors Summer Institute (YASI)

 Classes run Monday – Friday, 9:00 am – 5:00 pm.
 Students provide their own lunches and snacks.
 Limited half-day morning (9:00 am – 2:00 pm) options are available.

-Read the sample course descriptions from summer 2018 here
+Read the descriptions for summer 2019’s courses here

 7:30 am – 8:45 am Extended-Day, morning